-• If you have a pending shut-off notice, it will pause the termination for 30 days if you enter into a payment agreement during those 30 days.
+• If you have a pending shut-off notice, it will pause the termination for 30

-- Verifying your well-being and providing assistance to you in the event of a weather-related emergency, as possible.
-However, submitting this form will not provide you with priority in restoration of electricity service. - There are extra protections in terms of terminations.
+- days if you enter into a payment agreement during those 30 days. - Verifying your well-being and providing assistance to you in the event of a weather-related emergency, as possible.
+However, submitting this form will not provide you with priority in restoration of electricity service. - There are extra protections in terms of terminations, especially in the winter months.